Resources Around Me FAQ

 If you’d like some pointers to find the resources you’re looking for, check out our search tips page for more info.
 If you can’t find what you’re looking for, or would like to speak with someone at Kids Help Phone about a given resource, please call or text us for support.

-- Agencies offering services to specific demographic communities including those who identify as LGBTQ2S+, First Nations, Inuit and Métis people, newcomers and post-secondary students will be prioritized for inclusion, particularly if they serve a wide range of ages.
+3. Agencies offering services to equity-deserving demographics will be prioritized for inclusion, particularly if they serve all ages.

-- Agencies that provide human services in health, well-being, support and advocacy and are not-for-profit corporations, or don’t charge fees for service, or are related to any project-specific initiative, will be considered for addition to the Kids Help Phone Community Resource Database (an internal-facing database Kids Help Phone has access to and uses to input resources on our tool).
+4. Agencies which provide human services in health, well-being, support and advocacy and are not-for-profit corporations, or do not charge fees for service, or are related to any project-specific initiative will be considered for addition to the Kids Help Phone Community Database.

-- Government agencies (federal, provincial, county, municipal) that provide services in the areas of health, well-being, support and advocacy may also be included (although we may not include all agencies, departments or services).
+Government agencies (federal, provincial, county, municipal) which provide services in the areas of health, well-being, support and advocacy may also be included (although may not include all agencies, departments or services).

-- Agencies must provide a clear description of services offered including, but not limited to, contact information, agency address, eligibility, hours of service, area served, languages provided, fees, documents required, ages served, target population(s) served, application/referral/intake process and accessibility information.
+6. Agencies must provide a clear description of service(s) offered including, but not limited to, contact information, agency address, eligibility, hours of service, area served, languages provided, fees, documents required, ages served, target population(s) served, website, social media page, application / referral / intake process and wheelchair accessibility information.

-- Agencies should describe and provide services free of discrimination and inappropriate language.
-Services should be inclusive and respectful of people regardless of race, class, gender identity, sexual orientation, religion, etc.
+7. Agencies should describe and provide services free of discrimination.
+Services should be inclusive and respectful of people from a range of demographics including race, class, gender, sexual orientation, etc.

-- Kids Help Phone reserves the right to exclude organizations that are unresponsive to update requests and whose information can’t be made current by other means.
+Kids Help Phone reserves the right to exclude organizations that are unresponsive to update requests and whose information can’t be verified by other means.

-- Kids Help Phone reserves the right to refuse or discontinue listings for services that have had serious complaints lodged against them with any regulatory body, Kids Help Phone, an information and referral centre in Canada or has participated in fraudulent or illegal activity.
+Kids Help Phone reserves the right to refuse or discontinue listings for services that have had serious complaints lodged against them with any regulatory body, Kids Help Phone or an information and referral centre in Canada, or that have participated in fraudulent or illegal activity.

-- Kids Help Phone will send a copy of our Inclusion and Exclusion Policy to those who request it, as well as maintain an up-to-date version of this policy online at all times.
+Kids Help Phone will send a copy of our Inclusion / Exclusion Policy to those who request it, as well as maintain an up-to-date version of this policy online at all times.